Kilavki/rsschool-cv/cv.md

 **Telegram:** @Kilavki

 ## Goal
-**MY GOAL** is to become a Full stack web developer.<br>
+**My goal** is to become a Full stack web developer.<br>
 > Once I had to deal with a company website.
 I had no experience, and I went to the courses.
-Since then I fell in love with the web!
-For me, it has become something magical.
+Since then I fell in love with the web! <br>
+> For me, it has become something magical.
 I am constantly learning new things.
 I do not stop there, but I do not jump on topics.

 ## Skills
 * HTML, CSS, JavaScript, jQuery;